Azrubael/241027-aws-vpro/docs/aws-man-setup.md

 ### Work Plan
 1. Login to AWS Account
 2. Create an S3 bucket "az-$(date +%Y%m%d)"
-3. Build the application from source code.
+3. Upload the application, scripts and supplementary files to S3 bucket
-4. Upload the application, scripts and supplementary files to S3 bucket
+4. Create a Key Pair "key-$(date +%Y%m%d)" and upload it on AWS
-5. Create a Key Pair "key-$(date +%Y%m%d)" and upload it on AWS
+5. Create a VPC and upload files for provisioning.
 6. Create Security Groups:
 - vpro-elb-sg (SG for the Elastic Load Balancer)
     + *Inbound* = HTTP > Port:80 > 0.0.0.0/0